 By focusing on a few key performance indicators (KPIs), you can get a reliable picture of your inventory health.
 These metrics will show you how efficiently your products are moving, how much it costs to hold them, and how well you’re meeting customer demand.
 Regularly reviewing these numbers helps you spot potential problems—like slow-moving stock or frequent shortages—before they turn into major financial drains.
 This data-driven approach allows you to fine-tune your strategy, from adjusting reorder points to optimizing your inventory management and warehousing processes for better results.

-Key Metrics: Inventory Turnover and Carrying Costs
+What to Track: Inventory Turnover and Carrying Costs

 Two of the most important metrics for inventory health are inventory turnover and carrying costs.
 Your inventory turnover ratio tells you how many times your business sells and replaces its stock over a specific period.
 A higher ratio generally means you’re selling products efficiently without overstocking.